 Avoid if allergic or hypersensitive to vitamin A. Vitamin A toxicity can occur if taken at high dosages.
 Use cautiously with liver disease or alcoholism.
 Smokers who consume alcohol and beta-carotene may be at an increased risk for lung cancer or heart disease.
 Vitamin A appears safe in pregnant women if taken at recommended doses.
 Use cautiously if breastfeeding because the benefits or dangers to nursing infants are not clearly established.

-Vitamin B6 (pyridoxine): Vitamin B6 is important for immune system function in older individuals.
+Vitamin B6 (pyridoxine): Major sources of vitamin B6 include cereal grains, legumes (beans), vegetables (such as carrots, spinach, peas), potatoes, milk, cheese, eggs, fish, liver, meat, and flour.
+Vitamin B6 is important for immune system function in older individuals.
 One study found that the amount of vitamin B6 required to reverse immune system impairments in elderly people was more than the current recommended dietary allowance (RDA).
 Well-designed clinical trials on vitamin B6 supplementation for this indication are needed before a recommendation can be made.

-Vitamin E: Studies of the effects of vitamin E supplementation on immune system function have yielded mixed results.
+Vitamin E: Vitamin E exists in eight different forms: alpha, beta, gamma and delta tocopherol; and alpha, beta, gamma and delta tocotrienol.
+Alpha-tocopherol is the most active form in humans.
+Studies of the effects of vitamin E supplementation on immune system function have yielded mixed results.
 Further research is needed before a clear conclusion can be drawn.

-Avoid if allergic or hypersensitive to vitamin E. For short periods of time, vitamin E supplementation is generally considered safe at doses up to 1,000 milligrams per day.
-Avoid doses higher than 1,000 milligrams a day.
+Avoid if allergic or hypersensitive to vitamin E. For short periods of time, vitamin E supplementation is generally considered safe at doses up to 1,000mg per day.
+Avoid doses higher than 1,000mg a day.
 Avoid with retinitis pigmentosa (loss of peripheral vision).
 Use cautiously with bleeding disorders.
-The recommended dose of vitamin E for pregnant women of any age is 15 milligrams, and for breastfeeding women of any age is 19 milligrams.
+The recommended dose of vitamin E for pregnant women of any age is 15mg and the recommended dose for breastfeeding women of any age is 19mg.
 Use beyond this level in pregnant women is not recommended.